Super Mario Bros. 2: Reception

 Upon release, Super Mario Bros.
 2 was the top-selling video game in the United States for fourteen consecutive months, from October 1988 through late 1988, into 1989 through spring and summer, to November 1989.
 By early 1990, 3.5 million copies were sold in the United States, eventually totaling 7.46 million copies worldwide, making it the fourth highest-selling game ever released on the Nintendo Entertainment System.
-Although only the fourth highest-selling NES game overall, it is the best-selling standalone NES title which has not been a pack-in game.
+Although only the fourth highest-selling NES game overall, it is the best-selling standalone NES title that has not been a pack-in game.

 While The Lost Levels was widely considered overly difficult to play, Super Mario Bros.
 2 received critical acclaim.
 Nintendo Power listed it as the eighth best Nintendo Entertainment System video game, mentioning that regardless of its predecessor not being in the Super Mario franchise, it was distinguished on its own merits and its unique takes on the franchise's signature format.
 GamesRadar ranked it the 6th best NES game ever made.
 The staff complimented it and other third-generation games for being a greater improvement than sequels around 2012, which they thought had seen only small improvements.
 Entertainment Weekly picked the game as the #6 greatest game available in 1991, saying: "The second and still the best of the Super Mario franchise".
 In 1997 Electronic Gaming Monthly ranked the All-Stars edition as the 14th-best console video game of all time, calling the level designs "unlike anything you've seen before" and highly praising the boss challenges.
 In the Pak Source edition of Nintendo Power, which rated all NES games released in North America from October 1985 to March 1990, Super Mario Bros.
 2 was among the only three games (aside Metroid and Mega Man 2) to receive the maximum score of 5 in at least one of the categories evaluated, which was not awarded to either Super Mario Bros. nor Super Mario Bros.
 3. It was awarded the score of 5 for both "Challenge" and "Theme Fun".